 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

-- Take Binosto when you get up in the morning, at least 30 minutes before eating or drinking any food or beverages (other than water), or taking any other medication, including calcium, antacids or vitamins for the day.
+- Take Binosto when you get up in the morning, at least 30 minutes before eating or drinking any food or beverages (other than water), or taking any other medication, including calcium, antacids, or vitamins for the day.

-- Allow Binosto to dissolve in room temperature water for at least five minutes, until all effervescence has stopped.
-Do not substitute water with mineral water, coffee, soda, juice or tea.
+- Allow Binosto to dissolve in room temperature water for at least five minutes until all effervescence has stopped.
+Do not substitute water with mineral water, coffee, soda, juice, or tea.
 Stir the mixture and then drink.
 Remain upright for at least 30 minutes.
 Do not lie down.
 Never take Binosto at bedtime, take exactly as directed by your doctor.
 Do not increase or decrease the dosage without your doctor's advice.

 - You may need to take supplementary calcium or vitamin D if your dietary intake is inadequate.
-Your doctor will advise you on this.
+Your doctor will advise you about this.
 If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to Binosto (for example at lunchtime), as they may interfere with the absorption of Binosto.
 Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink if your doctor has confirmed it is compatible with Binosto.

-- Talk to both your dentist and doctor if you require dental surgery or a tooth extraction and you have been on Binosto long-term.
+- Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been on Binosto long-term.
 They may advise discontinuation of Binosto.